betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 ### Extreme Co-design
-Initially, about all that was known with any certainty was that a digital computer would be the centerpiece of a complex collection of GN&C sub-systems.
+Initially, about all that was known with any certainty was that a digital computer would be the centerpiece of a complex collection of GN&C subsystems.
 A year would pass before NASA selected the Lunar Orbit Rendezvous<sup>[36]</sup> (LOR) mission plan involving two separate and substantially different vehicles each with its own AGC.
 AGC software would control everything.
-Even so called *manually controlled* inputs would first pass through AGC software before affecting the relevant hardware.
+Even so-called manually controlled inputs would first pass through AGC software before affecting the relevant hardware.

 ![](agc_and_spacecraft3.png)

-A challenge in developing the software is that all the GN&C sub-systems pictured above were under development *simultaneously* right along with the software itself.
-Their interfaces, performance characteristics, size, weight and position within the spacecraft, all of which effect key parameters in guidance equations were constantly evolving.
+A challenge in developing the software was that all the GN&C subsystems pictured above were under development *simultaneously* right along with the software itself.
+Their interfaces, performance characteristics, size, weight and position within the spacecraft, all of which affect key parameters in the guidance equations, were constantly evolving.

-Another challenge was testing the software's ability to interact with all these sub-systems without actually flying the vehicle?
-Ultimately, several different test simulators would be developed.
-Again, these testing resources were being developed right along with the software it was intended to test.
-Even techniques to manage the software effort were effectively under development and evolving with the software.
+Even techniques to manage the
+software effort were under development and evolving with the software.
 Eventually, NASA would pressure MIT to adopt techniques pioneered by IBM to help manage large software development projects.

-Today, we would call all of this simultaneous development activity *co-design*<sup>[7],[8],[22]</sup> and it has a lot of advantages.
+Today, we would call all of this simultaneous development activity *co-design,*<sup>[7],[8],[22]</sup> and it has a lot of advantages.
-But, in the 1960's where there were no DevOps<sup>[37]</sup> best practices and collaborative tools like GitLab, Jenkins, Confluence, Kanban, WebEx, or even Email, it presented a massive coordination and management challenge.
+But, in the 1960s where there were no DevOps<sup>[37]</sup> best practices and collaborative tools such as GitLab, Jenkins, Confluence, Kanban and WebEx, or even email, it presented a massive coordination and management challenge.

 ### Evolving requirements, versions and flight rope releases
-Early on, NASA's expectations for what functions the GN&C system would perform, and therefore the AGC software, continued to evolve motivated by such needs to reduce weight, increase safety margins, improve mission flexibility and optimize propellant usage.

 > NASA had established a need for the machine and had determined its general tasks, and
 > MIT received a contract based on only a short, very general requirements statement.
 > Requirements started changing immediately and continued to change throughout the program.<sup>[38]</sup>

-Midway through development, the AGC was re-designed to support more memory and an expanded instruction set.
-Software developers had to support both.
+Midway through development, the AGC was redesigned to support more memory and an expanded instruction set.
-They were different enough that each required separate software development teams which only worsened already strained resources.
+They were different enough that each required separate software development teams, a situation that only worsened already strained resources.
-The re-designed AGC had only 2K words of *erasable* core and 36K words of *fixed* or *rope core* memory.
+The redesigned AGC had only 2K words of *erasable* core and 36K words of *fixed* or *rope core* memory.
 All software and data had to fit into this combined 76KB of memory.

-**The essential step for software developers was to produce a *flight program* or *rope* and release it to Raytheon for rope core manufacture approximately 4 months prior to launch;
+**The essential step for software developers was to produce a *flight program* or *rope* and release it to Raytheon for rope core  manufacture approximately 4 months prior to launch:
 2 months to manufacture the ropes followed by 2 months for installation in the spacecraft, checkout, integrated system testing, crew rehearsals and final erasable memory load.**

 MIT needed to deliver flight programs for ~30 Apollo flights (crewed and uncrewed), many with unique guidance requirements, planned between 1966 and 1972.<sup>[39]</sup>
 The lead engineer in coordinating and approving a completed flight program was called a *rope mother* and would also name the release.
-Early on the names were fairly creative including **ECLIPSE**, **SUNRISE**, **RETREAD** and **AURORA**.
-Eventually, NASA put a stop to this and only the names **COLOSSUS** and **LUMINARY** together with their revision numbers would be used to identify CM and LM flight programs respectively.<sup>[23]</sup> **LUMINARY 1A** is the revision used in the first lunar landing of Apollo 11.
+Early on, the names were fairly creative, including **ECLIPSE**, **SUNRISE**, **RETREAD** and **AURORA**.
+Eventually, NASA put a stop to this, and only the names **COLOSSUS** and **LUMINARY** together with their revision numbers would be used to identify CM and LM flight programs, respectively.<sup>[23]</sup> **LUMINARY 1A** is the revision used in the first lunar landing of Apollo 11.

 ### The AGC software stack
-Each flight program involved a combination of common utilities and mission specific space guidance subroutines.
-Mission specific components required significant analysis and development time.
+Each flight program involved a combination of common utilities and mission-specific space guidance subroutines.
+Mission-specific components required significant analysis and development time.
 Early development activity, 1961-1965, focused on infrastructural software.

 **Program Name** | **Purpose** | **Size (AGC words)** :--- | :--- | ---:
-Executive<sup>[24]</sup> | Priority driven large/long-running process manager | ~350
+Executive<sup>[24]</sup> | Priority-driven large/long-running process manager | ~350
-Waitlist<sup>[25]</sup> | Time sequenced small/short-running process manager | ~300
+Waitlist<sup>[25]</sup> | Time-sequenced small/short-running process manager | ~300
 Down-Telemetry<sup>[28]</sup> | Transmit system data to ground | ~200
 Restart<sup>[29],[30],[31]</sup> | Error recovery and restart protection | ~1225
-Interpreter<sup>[26]</sup> | Space guidance domain specific programming language interpreter | ~2200
+Interpreter<sup>[26]</sup> | Space guidance domain-specific programming language interpreter | ~2200
-DSKY I/O<sup>[27]</sup> | Cockpit Displays and Keypad | ~3500
+DSKY I/O<sup>[27]</sup> | Cockpit displays and keypad | ~3500
 **Combined Total** | 22% of fixed memory | **~7775**

 ![](./agc_sw_stack.png)

-These programs comprised what we might call today the *Apollo Guidance Software Stack*.
+These programs constituted what we might call today the *Apollo guidance software stack*.
 All were implemented in assembly language.
 By 1965, most of this code had been written and fully tested and changed little with each new flight program.
-All higher level space guidance routines were implemented using some of these pieces.
+All higher level space guidance routines were implemented primarily in the Interpreter language<sup>[12]</sup> but also by using some of these lower-level pieces.

 An example of a space guidance subroutine is computing the relative positions of Earth, Sun and Moon at any moment.
-After evaluating options<sup>[33]</sup> in MAC Fortran on mainframe systems, developers settled on an approach using 8th degree polynomial fits to time-varying positional data predicted from mainframe solution of the 3-body (Earth, Sun, Moon) problem.
-Eight, double precision, X, Y and Z polynomial coefficients, 48 words of data, fitting a 2-week period of Moon position data would then be stored in fixed memory.
-Another example is a list of stars, and spatial positions used with the Apollo space sextant<sup>[32]</sup>
+After evaluating options<sup>[33]</sup> in MAC Fortran on mainframe systems, developers settled on an approach using 8th-degree polynomial fits to time-varying positional data predicted from mainframe solution of the 3-body (Earth, Sun, Moon) problem.
+Eight double-precision X, Y and Z polynomial coefficients, 48 words of data, fitting a 2-week period of Moon position data would then be stored in fixed memory.
+Another example is a list of stars<sup>[46]</sup>
+and spatial positions used with the Apollo space sextant<sup>[32]</sup>
 requiring 112 words.<sup>[40]</sup> This data
 and code would be among the 76 kilobytes of a flight program hand woven into rope core in the months before launch.
-For time sensitive data, multiple ropes for different launch windows would be manufactured as contingencies.
+For time-sensitive data, multiple ropes for different launch windows would be manufactured as contingencies.
 A 1962 memo<sup>[18]</sup> lists 45 major software analysis efforts then underway for various aspects of planned Apollo missions.

-### There's AGC app for that
+### The AGC had an app for that
 Flying to the moon and returning safely involved *long periods of boredom punctuated by moments of extreme peril*.
 A mission was divided into phases by *velocity change maneuvers* or *burns* of the main engines.
-A complete mission involved around 11 main engine burns.
-For each maneuver, there was a corresponding program, called a *major mode program*, to handle it.
+A complete mission involved around 11 burns.
+For each maneuver there was a corresponding *major mode program*, to handle it.
-For every phase of the mission, *there was an app for that*.
+For every phase of the mission, *the AGC had an app for that*.<sup>[44]</sup>

 By far the most critical sequence of maneuvers occurred during lunar landing.
-It was divided into 4 phases (pictured below left) depending on the amount and type of control the pilot required; Powered Descent (major mode P63), Approach (P64), Terminal Descent (P66), and Touchdown (P68).<sup>[4]</sup>
+It was divided into four phases (pictured below left) depending on the balance of automated and manual control the astronauts required: Powered Descent (major mode P63), Approach (P64), Terminal Descent (P66) and Touchdown (P68).<sup>[4]</sup>
+Examples of other mode mode programs were Trans Lunar Injection (P15), Return To Earth (P37), Ballistic Re-entry (P66).

-Development of a major mode program began with an analysis of the equations of motion governing the particular phase of the mission, an assessment of computational approaches utilizing available sensors, controls and engines to affect the desired velocity change (magnitude and direction) yet subject to a variety of constraints.
-For any particular maneuver, factors impacting algorithm design were considerable.
-They included zero gravity fuel slosh, changing center of mass due to fuel consumption, vehicle structural bending modes, main engine throttle and gimbal characteristics, sensor drift and deadbands (e.g. IMU gimbal lock), sensor measurement biases and uncertainties, optimizing use of RCS propellants, contingency logic for failed (on or off) RCS thrusters, minimizing RCS jet thrust durations in certain directions that impinged on spacecraft skin or directed exhaust debris at windows or sensitive equipment, positions of Sun, Earth and Moon (all in constant motion) as well as their *lumpy*<sup>[1],[2]</sup> gravity fields, and precise timing of events coordinating with lines of sight for communications.
+Development of a major mode program began with an analysis of the relevant equations of motion and an assessment of available computational approaches to affect the desired velocity change (magnitude and direction) subject to numerous constraints including zero gravity fuel slosh; changing center of mass due to fuel consumption;
+main engine performance characteristics; sensor drift and deadbands (e.g. IMU gimbal lock);
+optimizing use of propellants; contingency logic for failed (on or off) RCS thrusters;
+the Moon's lump gravity field;<sup>[1],[2]</sup> and precision timing to coordinate a planetary ballet of Earth, Moon Sun and multiple spacecraft and the lines of sight of communications between them and mission control.

 ![](agc_major_modes.png)